Eastern Equine Encephalitis: Data

 Four of those cases occurred during 2020 through 2022.

-You can see this year's statewide data for EEE in the table and the map at the top of this page.
-To date, there have been no reported human or animal cases of EEE in 2023.
+You can see this year's statewide data for EEE in the table and the map on this page.
 Case numbers are updated routinely during mosquito season.

 Counties with reported cases of EEE in horses or in humans indicate that some mosquitoes in the area are infected with the virus and may spread EEE to other humans or animals.